stikkas/stikkas/README.md

 - 👋 Hi, I’m @stikkas
-- 👀 I’m interested in literature, movies, programming, music and etc.
+- 👀 I’m interested in literature, movies, programming, music etc.
 - 🌱 I’m currently learning golang and english.
 - 💞️ I’m looking to collaborate on web project with java/kotlin/python/go for back and angular/react/vue for front, or kind of.
 - 📫 How to reach me - stikkas17@gmail.com